codeface-io/SwiftObserver/README.md

 }
 ```

-Effectively, each of those transform functions comes in 2 versions:
+Consequently, each transform function comes in 2 variants:

-1. One that enables chaining.
-It produces an `ObservationMapper` on which you can call the next transform function.
+1. The chaining variant returns a result on which you call the next transform function.

-2. And one that takes your final update receiver in an additional closure argument.
+2. The terminating variant takes your actual update receiver in an additional closure argument.

-So, in version *(2)*, `map` and `filter` take 2 closure arguments.
-When you want to process the final result directly after `map` or `filter`, use `receive` to stick with trailing closures and keep the code pretty:
+When the chain is supposed to end on `map` or `filter`, let `receive` terminate it to stick with [trailing closures](https://docs.swift.org/swift-book/LanguageGuide/Closures.html#ID102):

 ~~~swift
 observer.observe(number).map {